Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: B. The proposed method

-In this section, we verify the performance of the proposed FQS methods in ITE simulation of the 1D Heisenberg model and \ce{H2} molecule.
-All simulations in the present paper were carried out using statevector simulator of Qiskit~\cite{Qiskit}.
+In this section, we verify the performance of the proposed FQS methods in real and imaginary time simulations of typical Hamiltonians.
+The ITE simulations were executed with $\eta=1$ to find the ground state of the 1D Heisenberg model and \ce{H2} molecule.
+As for real time evolution, we simulated the 1D Ising model with various hardware-efficiency.
+All simulations presented in the paper were carried out using statevector simulator of Qiskit~\cite{Qiskit}.
+The settings of each experiments are detailed in Appendix~E.

-\section{A. 1D Heisenberg model with FQS(1q, 3p)}
+\section{A. 1D Heisenberg model with FQS(1q,~3p)}

 Here, we consider a 5-qubit 1D Heisenberg model under the periodic boundary condition.
 The Hamiltonian is given as